cmoid/erlbutt/doc/project.md

 Because the truth tier is immutable and everything else is derived, a node can throw away its entire derived state and rebuild it from the logs.
 That makes the store safe to change: a schema is a decision that can be revised, not a migration to be feared.
 It also means the only thing that genuinely needs backing up is `feeds/`, `blobs/` and `secret`.

-The historical design note, including the survey that led here and the measurements behind the engine choice, is kept separately as research.
+The historical design note, including the survey that led here and the measurements behind the engine choice, is kept separately as [research][9].

 ----